Ecwid/ecwid-api-docs/includes/_store_profile.md

 Field | Type | Description
 ----- | ---- | -----------
-closed | boolean | `true` if the store is closed for maintenance, `false` otherwise storeName | string | The store name displayed in Starter Site storeDescription | string | HTML description for the main store page – Store Front page invoiceLogoUrl | string | Company logo displayed on the invoice emailLogoUrl | string | Company logo displayed in the store email notifications
+closed | boolean | `true` if the store is closed for maintenance, `false` otherwise storeName | string | The store name displayed in Instant Site storeDescription | string | HTML description for the main store page – Store Front page invoiceLogoUrl | string | Company logo displayed on the invoice emailLogoUrl | string | Company logo displayed in the store email notifications